The WIAA began sponsoring a tournament program in girls track & field in 1971. The first State Meet was held at Appleton East.

 The meet was also held at the Appleton site in 1972, then moved to Merrill in 1973.
 Monona Grove was the site in 1974 and 1975.
 Since 1976, the meet has been held in conjunction with the boys meet, and from 1976 to 1989 it was held at Mansfield Stadium in Madison.
 The meet moved to La Crosse in 1990 and ushered in the new Veterans Memorial Stadium there in 2009.

-Twenty-one girls have won State championships in the same event four years in a row.
-Molly Seidel of University Lake School and Joanna Schultz of Holmen are the only athletes to accomplish the feat in two different events.
-Seidel won the 1,600 and 3,200 runs from 2009-12, and Schultz won the 200 and 400 dashes from 2003-06.
+Twenty-four girls have won State championships in the same event four years in a row.
+Kennedy Blahnik of Algoma, Bonnie Draxler of Wrightstown, Molly Seidel of University Lake School and Joanna Schultz of Holmen are the only athletes to accomplish the feat in two different events.
+Blahnik won the discus and shot put from 2011-14; Draxler was the champion in the 400 dash and pole vault from 2011-14; Seidel won the 1,600 and 3,200 runs from 2009-12; and Schultz won the 200 and 400 dashes from 2003-06.

 Sue Tallard of Madison Memorial won the 440 dash from 1971-74.
 Anne Mulrooney of Prairie du Chien won the mile from 1973-76.
 Carla Banks of Madison West was a member on the mile relay or 1600 relay teams which won titles from 1979 to 1982.
 Ann Kattreh of Kohler won the 400 four times from 1980-83.
 Suzy Favor of Stevens Point and Catherine Jones of Milwaukee Riverside in the 1600 and 300 hurdles, respectively won their specialities from 1983-86.
 Jessie Bushman of Rosholt won titles in the 400 meters for 1989-92, Nekoosa's Heather Hyland won four straight long jump titles from 1990-93, and Jenni Westphal of Marinette won four straight 800-meter run titles from 1991-94.
 Jaclynn Kriegl took titles in the 200 meter run from 1995-98.
 Liz Reusser of Middleton won the 3200 titles from 1996-99.
 Kate Juedes of Clear Lake won four straight Division 3 titles in the high jump from 1998-01.
 In 2003, Anna Monsen of Stoughton won her fourth Division 1 100 dash title, and Amber Curtis accomplished the feat in the discus, winning three Division 2 titles and one in Division 1.
 Aileen Lemanski of Florence was a four-time champion in the Division 3 long jump from 2006-09.
 Bria Halama of Independence/Gilmanton captured the Division 3 triple jump titles from 2008-2011.
 Tess Thurs of Edgar was a four-time champion in the 1600 relay from 2009-12.
-Holly Denfeld and Elizabeth Pospyhalla of Edgar are the most recent four-time winners as members of the 1600 relay from 2010-2013.
+Holly Denfeld and Elizabeth Pospyhalla of Edgar were four-time champions as members of the1600 relay from 2010-2013, and Jennifer and Jessica Parker of Neenah won four State titles as members of the 3,200 relay.
+Liz Bohn of St. Mary's Spring won four straight titles in the 3,200 relay from 2012-15.

-There are 85 girls (not counting four-time winners who may have also won three additional titles in more than one event) who have won the same event three times at State.
-Eighteen (including Seidel and Schultz) have done it in two events.
+There are 95 girls (not counting four-time winners who may have also won three additional titles in more than one event) who have won the same event three times at State.
+Nineteen (including Blahnik, Davre, Draxler, Seidel and Schultz) have done it in two events.
 Melanie Watson of Oconomowoc has won three wheelchair titles in the 100 meters, and Dani Ebben of Fort Atkinson won three straight 400 wheelchair races from 2011-13.

-Jena Heidmann of Edgar, Hillary Hyland of Nekoosa, Melissa Talbot of Freedom and Tess Thurs of Edgar are the only four girls to win four events in one State Meet.
+Jena Heidmann of Edgar, Hillary Hyland of Nekoosa, Melissa Talbot of Freedom, Tess Thurs of Edgar and Lauren Reesman of Catholic Memorial are the only five girls to win four events in one State Meet.
 In 1998, Hyland won the long jump, high jump, triple jump, and 100 meter high hurdles.
 In 2002, Talbot won the 100 and 300 hurdles, 200 dash and the long jump.
 In 2012, Heidmann won the 400 relay, 800 relay, the 1600 relay and the long jump.
 That same year, teammate Tess Thurs won the 100 hurdles, 300 hurdles, triple jump and 1600 relay.
+In 2016, Reesman won the wheelchair 100, 400, 800 races and shot put.

 NCAA Eligibility Info